‘We just feel it’: Racism plagues US military academies

 Following the murder of George Floyd in 2020, which sparked protests around the globe, a group of prominent West Point alums had released a 40-page letter urging the academy to address “major failures” in combatting intolerance and racism.
 “Though we are deeply disturbed, we hold fast to the hope that our Alma Mater will take the necessary steps to champion the values it espouses,” the letter said.

 An appendix offered anonymous testimonials gathered last year from West Point cadets about incidents they said went unaddressed by school officials.
-“I had a racist roommate that would call me the n-word and spit on me,” one cadet wrote.
+“I had a racist roommate that would call me [a racial slur] and spit on me,” one cadet wrote.
 “I told the 4th Regimental Tactical Officer about it, and they did nothing.”

 Shelley acknowledges West Point has become more racially diverse, but said the academy has significant work to do to retain and support students of color.
 In his class, he estimated about 35 Black students graduated — “some crazy low number,” he said.
 “And we started with a lot more.”